The Firstbase Guide to Section 179 Deductions

 What is Section 179?

 This differs from other forms of depreciation, in which a portion of the equipment’s value is deducted over several years.
-For small business owners looking to make substantial investments into their company, the ability to immediately write off the entire purchase price is especially beneficial.
+For small business owners looking to make substantial investments in their company, the ability to immediately write off the entire purchase price is especially beneficial.

 Many types of equipment and property qualify for deductions under Section 179, including:

-Land, land improvements and intellectual property are not eligible for deduction under Section 179.
+Land, land improvements, and intellectual property are not eligible for deduction under Section 179.

 Vehicles